abikirkham/FlexiBook/README.md

 ### ReadMe

 - Continuously refining the ReadMe based on feedback from fellow students on Slack, with input from mentors such as Gareth Moore and Julia Kinivalova.
+- For the mock-up design, I used this [generator](https://techsini.com/multi-mockup/)

 For educational purposes only.